edhamma/saints/saints.rst

 Despite these advantages some Westerners get enlightened quickly, and some Asians take a long time.
 Your situation is your situation, and there is no benefit in comparing yourself to anyone else.
-All you need to do is to follow the,instructions diligently and cultivate a profound examination of the present moment.
+All you need to do is to follow the instructions diligently and cultivate a profound examination of the present moment.

 Sitting on the floor